-Does life get any better than here in this moment?
+Does life get any better than here at this moment?

 Enjoy your 15 minutes of office fame and then get ready for the hardest part — customer retention.

-Check out these 10 tips for nurturing customer relationships and you can once again go back to celebrating your sales rockstar status!
+Check out these 10 tips for nurturing sales leads, customer relationships and you can once again go back to celebrating your sales rockstar status!

 So how do you accomplish this trust?

-Every sales call with him after that initial meeting and his follow-up afterwards, I related to him on a more personal level, trusted him when he offered additional add-ons and continued to reach out with questions I came across.
+Every sales call with him after that initial meeting and his follow-up afterward, I related to him on a more personal level, trusted him when he offered additional add-ons, and continued to reach out with questions I came across.

-Point of the story = be a person, not a sales robot and your customers will love you!
+Point of the story = be a person, not a sales robot and your customers will love you for the personal touch!

 Maintaining a great relationship once you’ve closed the sale, means that the result of the purchase needs to live up to expectations.

-If you are working with a larger company, the easiest way to make sure you are up-to-date is to create a Google News notification.
+If you are working with a larger company, the easiest way to make sure you are up-to-date is to create a Google Alerts notification.